12 Spring Cleaning Hacks To Transform Your Home [Infographic]

 2. Keep your mattresses fresh with baking soda

-Baking soda is a great way to keep your mattress fresh and remove any nasty odours, by balancing out the pH levels of the mattress material.
+Baking soda can keep your mattress fresh and remove any nasty odours, by balancing out the pH levels of the mattress material.
 Sprinkle some all over your mattress and leave it for up to eight hours, before hoovering up the excess and enjoying your odour-free bedding!

 3. Use rubber gloves to remove pet hair